 Facebook's Referral Program is As Easy As Making a Friend

 It’s hard to imagine a time when everyone and their mother didn’t have a Facebook account, but Facebook wasn’t always the social media giant it is today.
 Instead, it was simply a quickly growing new form of social media fueled by its world class referral program.
 I know what you’re thinking: “Facebook doesn’t have a referral program!” and you’re right!
-It doesn’t have a referral program - it is a referral program.
+It doesn’t have a referral program–it is a referral program.

 Facebook’s key currency is friends.
 Friends give the service its value by providing the posts and videos we love to see and share and that keep us scrolling down our timelines.
 If you had Facebook but none of your friends did, the service would be practically worthless.
+The same goes for any social media platform since the whole point is to be social.

 That’s why Facebook allows you to invite your friends to connect with you.
 If they’re already using Facebook, they can accept your friend request and connect with you.
 If they’re not already using Facebook, the service invites the new user to befriend you, referring them to join Facebook in the process.